How to Export ChatGPT to Word Without Losing Formulas and Formatting

 LaTeX Formulas Become Text

 ChatGPT uses LaTeX syntax for math.
-Word treats this as plain
+Word treats this as plain text, so $\int_0^1 x^2 dx$ appears as raw code instead of a rendered integral symbol.

 Mermaid Diagrams Vanish